pingidentity/terraform-provider-pingfederate/docs/resources/idp_sts_request_parameters_contract.md

 ### Required

-- `contract_id` (String) The ID of the Security Token Service request parameter contract.<br>Note: Ignored for PUT requests.
+- `contract_id` (String) The ID of the Security Token Service request parameter contract.<br>Note: Can't be modified after creation.
-- `name` (String) The name of the Security Token Service request parameter contract.<br>Note: Ignored for PUT requests.
+- `name` (String) The name of the Security Token Service request parameter contract.<br>Note: Can't be modified after creation.
 - `parameters` (Set of String) The list of parameters within the Security  Token Service request parameter contract.

 ## Import